Seattle Drafting and Design Schools

 Drafting and design programs range from general computer-assisted drafting (CAD) programs to those in specialized fields like architectural, civil engineering and mechanical drafting.
 Students in Seattle have educational opportunities in each of these areas.
 Check out a table of statistics on the colleges and then get details on the program levels and coursework at three schools.
 A couple of other school options are discussed as well.

-- South Seattle Community College offers a CAD certificate in mechanical drafting and an associate's degree in engineering graphics and design technology.
+- South Seattle College offers a CAD certificate in mechanical drafting and an associate's degree in engineering graphics and design technology.
 The school is around six miles from downtown Seattle.

 Comparison of Schools

 Take a glance at the table below to find out more about each institution and compare the schools in a number of areas.
 There are facts on enrollment numbers, graduation rates, tuition and more.

 |South Seattle College||Lake Washington Institute of Technology||Renton Technical College|

 |School Type||4-year, primarily associate's, public||4-year, primarily associate's, public||4-year, primarily associate's, public|

 |Undergraduate Tuition & Fees (2017-2018)||$4,515*||$4,137 for in-state students, $9,486 for out-of-state students*||$5,377*|

 |% of First-Year Students Receiving Any Form of Aid (2016-2017)||61%*||53%*||74%*|